DstMlOpsCrypto/MainCrypto/docs/modeling.md

 The script returns the predicted value as a dictionary.
 For each prediction, it records prediction metrics and the score (mse score on test dataset) and compares them to a reference for mse (fixed to a value of 100000, see Monitoring).

-## Results and Discussion

-Results have been globally satisfactory using only past bitcoin prices on a short term approach.
-Model has been volontary keep simple due to the fact that it was not the main purpose of the projet.

 ## tesaurus